CoderAbhinav/gutenberg/packages/editor/README.md

 -   _options_ `Object`: Options for the hook.
 -   _options.full_ `boolean`: Whether to get the full label or not.
 Default is false.
+-   _options.forPostPublish_ `boolean`: Whether to return a full sentence for post publish panel or not.
+Default is false.

 _Returns_